 Facebook sets a minimum budget – go through its guidelines to understand how you can make your post perform better at a low cost.
 For each budget tier, Facebook boost post feature provides an estimate of the expected reach and helps you to set a budget that will enable you to achieve your goal.
 This will help you to get value for money and be able to boost more posts.

 Time of day is also a vital factor to keep in mind when boosting a Facebook post.
 To maximize your reach, it’s crucial that you boost it at a time when your audience is most active.
-If you've been running a Facebook account, you already know the days and times when your audience is online.
+If you’ve been running a Facebook account, you already know the days and times when your audience is online.
 However, if you still haven’t made that determination, test by posting at various times of the week to see when users are most active.
 Once you’ve figured out, focus on boosting your posts at these times.
 You can use a Facebook ads reporting tool to find this out.

 With the decline in organic reach, Facebook sponsored posts offer an excellent way to improve visibility and reach your target audience.
 Boosting your Facebook posts adds more power to them and helps your posts appear in more users’ feeds.
 However, what matters more is that you have an effective plan when boosting and managing the posts.
-SocialPilot can help you automatically boost your best posts to reach a larger audience and get the most value for your money.